Raiz Invest Super

 An individual company's shares and interest-bearing securities may change as a result of factors such as changes in management, market sentiment or company/industry specific events.

-Trades and transactions may not always occur exactly as Raiz Invest Super because of external factors, e.g. as a result of markets being closed, illiquidity, a trade or transaction being subsequently cancelled or disputed or failures in external transaction systems or processes.
+Trades and transactions may not always occur exactly as Raiz Invest Superannuation because of external factors, e.g. as a result of markets being closed, illiquidity, a trade or transaction being subsequently cancelled or disputed or failures in external transaction systems or processes.

 Third Party Risk

-Raiz Invest Super uses information and services provided by third party service providers.
+The Raiz Invest Superannuation uses information and services provided by third party service providers.
 Procedures are in place to address risks associated with outsourcing, such as having comprehensive service agreements with the service providers.
 If a service provider advises of an error, it is corrected and if material, it will generally be communicated to you.

 Systems and Technology Risk